ggloor/miseq_bin/README.md

-# dada2 pipeline for processing Illumina 16S reads
+# Gloor Lab dada2 pipeline for processing Illumina 16S reads

 ## Overview
 This pipeline will take your paired fastq reads (from Illumina MiSeq or HiSeq) and generate an OTU counts table with an approximate taxonomy assignment.
 The reads have to have been generated using [Gloor Lab Illumina SOP](https://github.com/ggloor/miseq_bin/blob/dada2/Illumina_SOP.pdf) so that the reads are paired, overlapping, and contain the barcode and primer information (have not been demultiplexed or had primers or barcodes removed).